 Today, Team Type 1 is the world’s largest diabetes and sports organization with more than 170 athletes with type 1 diabetes spreading our message of hope and inspiration.
 Our programs focus on affordable access to diabetes medication and care all over the globe.

 A cornerstone initiative, the Global Ambassador Scholarship Program, awards college scholarships to US-based student-athletes with diabetes attending and playing a sport for an NCAA or NAIA school.
-The funds awarded offset the financial burden diabetes places on families and allows students to focus on what’s important – their health and their education.
+The funds awarded offset the financial burden diabetes places on families and allow students to focus on what’s important – their health and their education.
 Beginning in 2020, TT1 will focus its efforts on affordable access to diabetes care in the States.
 By working with industry, government, patients, and other key stakeholders, we will fight to make insulin affordable to everyone who needs it to live.

 Team Type 1 (TT1) was established with the mission to “instill hope and inspiration for people around the world affected by diabetes.”
-We believe that with appropriate diet, exercise, treatment and technology, anyone with diabetes can achieve their dreams.
+We believe that with an appropriate diet, exercise, treatment, and technology, anyone with diabetes can achieve their dreams.
 Founded in 2005 by Phil Southerland and Joe Eldridge, TT1 operated as a grassroots initiative to inspire people with diabetes to better manage their disease.

 Merging a passion for cycling and a desire to raise awareness, TT1 established the first men’s professional cycling team, including athletes with type 1 diabetes, which is now a world-class cycling program bringing global awareness like never before.

-At just seven-months-old, Phil was diagnosed with Type 1 diabetes, and doctors predicted he probably would not live beyond the age of twenty-five.
-But now in his 30s, he already has proved those predictions wrong.
+At just seven months old, Phil was diagnosed with Type 1 diabetes, and doctors predicted he probably would not live beyond the age of twenty-five.
+But now in his 30s, he has already proved those predictions wrong.
 Instead, he has turned what was considered a death sentence into a global movement to radically change lives – the lives of people around the world affected by diabetes.

 Phil recruited a team comprised of cyclists with diabetes, and together they participated in the demanding “Race Across America” in 2006.
 Not only did Team Type 1 gain prominence for its mission and perseverance with diabetes, but four times the team has won the event.
-Phil’s vision has come to life and he’s embracing it, with a passion for cycling while managing his diabetes to carry him through.
+Phil’s vision has come to life, and he’s embracing it with a passion for cycling while managing his diabetes to carry him through.

 “I recognized how important exercise was for my diabetes management,” Phil says.
 “Exercise and diabetes simply go hand-in-hand.”

-“Exercise is the billion dollar drug that never gets prescribed” -Phil Southerland
+“Exercise is the billion-dollar drug that never gets prescribed.” – Phil Southerland

 TT1’s impact has reached far beyond racing—the team is leading the charge in cutting-edge diabetes sports research, global outreach and education, and humanitarian initiatives in developing countries.